nasa/Common-Metadata-Repository/search-app/docs/api.md

 ```
 %CMR-ENDPOINT%/concepts/<concept-id>
 ```
-For private collection, an EDL bearer token can be used to grant permission. e.g.
+For private collection, an EDL bearer token or a Launchpad token can be used to grant permission. e.g.

 ```
 %CMR-ENDPOINT%/concepts/<concept-id>?token=EDL-xxxxxx